Is John Still Alive Today? – John 21:22 Examined

 This statement sparked my class’s middle school imagination.
 “Does this mean John is still alive today!?:o!?” we asked with eyes full of wonder.
 As if he had anticipated the question, without missing a beat, our teacher replied, “It’s possible….”

-Although the notion that John could still be alive today seems ridiculous to most, a surprisingly large number of people entertain the possibility.
-Some religious organizations have even gone so far as to make it an official part of canonical teaching.
+Although the notion that John could still be alive today seems ridiculous to most, a surprisingly large number of people entertain the idea.
+Some religious organizations have even made it an official part of their doctrinal teaching.

 This whole business of people thinking John may still be walking the earth today can all be traced back to Jesus’s conversation with Peter in John 21:19-23.

-Contextually, Jesus has just returned from the dead (sorry about the spoilers) and is wrapping up a nice but tense breakfast with his disciples.
+Contextually, Jesus has just returned from the dead and is wrapping up a nice but tense breakfast with his disciples.
 As they begin getting ready to move on, Jesus casually informs Peter that he will die a martyr’s death.
-Peter is understandably taken aback by this, turns to John, and asks for information about his death.
+This understandably takes Peter aback.
+He then turns to John, who was known as the disciple Jesus loved and asks for information about his death.
 Jesus, understanding the disgruntled disciple had missed the point, answered with a question.

 “If I desire that he stay until I come, what is that to you?
 You follow me.”
 This saying therefore went out among the brothers, that this disciple wouldn’t die.
 Yet Jesus didn’t say to him that he wouldn’t die, but, “If I desire that he stay until I come, what is that to you?”